ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 14 - Seven Years in Tibet: My Life Before, During and After - Heinrich Harrer

-...experiences in Tibet between 1944 and 1951 during the Second World War and the interim period before the Communist Chinese People's Liberation Army invaded Tibet in 1950
+Experiences in Tibet between 1944 and 1951 during the Second World War and the interim period before the Communist Chinese People's Liberation Army invaded Tibet in 1950

 ### 15 - How Not to Be Wrong: The Power of Mathematical Thinking - Jordan Ellenberg

-...connects various economic and societal philosophies with basic mathematics and statistical principles.
+Connects various economic and societal philosophies with basic mathematics and statistical principles.

 ### 16 - The Art of R Programming: A Tour of Statistical Software Design - Norman Matloff